Hurricane preparedness can be stressful and expensive. These tips and your cards can help you be ready in case disaster hits close to home.

 Remember to check out your card’s online shopping portal, which may yield additional benefits for hurricane purchases.

-If you’re using the Citi Double Cash card, for example, Citi’s Bonus Cash Center features opportunities to earn 2 percent cash back at Home Depot and 1 percent cash back at Lowe’s.
+If you’re using the Citi Double Cash card, for example, Citi’s Bonus Cash Center features opportunities to earn 2% cash back at Home Depot and 1% cash back at Lowe’s.

 Combining your credit card purchases with an online shopping app is another way to increase hurricane spending rewards.

-- Ebates offers cash back at more than 2,500 stores, with deals including up to 10 percent cash back at Walmart, 2.5 percent cash back at Ace Hardware, and up to 7 percent cash back on travel booked through Travelocity.
+- Rakuten offers cash back at more than 2,500 stores, with deals including 2.5% cash back at Ace Hardware, and up to 5% cash back on travel booked through Travelocity.

 - With Ibotta, you can earn additional cash back at grocery stores, pet supply stores, home improvement stores and gas stations.